Our Journey Westward

 Charlotte Mason Narration

-This one might be the hardest to believe…but there are even ways to turn a seemingly non-hands-on lesson into hands-on when a certain kiddo would benefit from some more active or visual stimulation.
-This Charlotte Mason narration help lesson is a good example.
+This one might be the hardest to believe…but there are even ways to turn the seemingly non-hands-on lessons into hands-on ones when certain kiddos would benefit from something more active or more visual stimulation is needed.
+This Charlotte Mason narration lesson is a good example.

 When Charlotte Mason narration is a struggle, this story order lesson can give just the visual (and active) stimulation your child might need.